Skip to main content

 unity_hub_install_editor

-Install a specific Unity Editor version with optional platform modules like Android, iOS, WebGL, or Windows.
+Install a specific Unity Editor version and optionally add platform modules such as Android, iOS, WebGL, or IL2CPP build support.

 Instructions